-The renowned spine surgeons affiliated with the Memorial Hermann Mischer Neuroscience Institute at the Texas Medical Center offer the most advanced treatments available today, both surgical and nonsurgical.
-They perform more than 2,000 procedures annually, making the spine program the largest in the region.
+Our renowned spine surgeons offer the most advanced treatments available today, both surgical and nonsurgical.
+They typically perform more than 2,000 procedures annually, making the spine program the largest in the region.

 Nationally and internationally renowned neurosurgeon Daniel H. Kim, M.D., FACS, FAANS, has expanded the spinal neurosurgery program and added expertise in reconstructive peripheral nerve surgery, complex spinal reconstruction and minimally invasive spinal surgery, both endoscopic and robotic.
 A clinical and educational leader in his field, he has authored hundreds of papers and published 20 surgical textbooks, many of which are used at leading medical schools to teach standard-of care techniques for neurosurgery.
 Dr. Kim is a pre-eminent researcher in peripheral nerve repair through nerve transfer and nerve graft, and is also recognized for his work in neurorehabilitation through robotics and cortical stimulation, spinal biomechanics and innovative neuromodulation treatments for chronic pain.

 At the Spine Center a multidisciplinary team works in new, state-of-the-art facilities equipped with advanced instrumentation and dynamic imaging systems.
 They are skilled in minimally invasive spine procedures and innovative treatment options for patients with back pain resulting from trauma, degenerative disk disease, osteoporosis and related stress fractures, and deformity.

 - Lumbar Stenosis

 - Lumbar Radiculopathy

 - Trauma and Fractures